neyhartj/sequence_handling/README.md

 ### Read\_Mapping.sh
-The `Read_Mapping.sh` scripts uses the [BWA](http://bio-bwa.sourceforge.net/) to read map a series of sequences.
+The `Read_Mapping.sh` scripts uses [BWA](http://bio-bwa.sourceforge.net/) to read map a series of sequences.
 These scripts are both designed to use the results from `Quality_Trimming.sh` for the read mapping.
-Both scripts find files organized into a project directory and automatically sort them by sample. `QSub_Read_Mapping_Parallel.sh` uses [GNU Parallel](http://www.gnu.org/software/parallel/) to run the read mapping for each sample in parallel.
+Both scripts find files organized into a project directory and automatically sort them by sample. `QSub_Read_Mapping_Parallel.sh` uses [_GNU Parallel_](http://www.gnu.org/software/parallel/) to run the read mapping for each sample in parallel.
 This script designed to be run using the Portable Batch System.
 ___
 ## TODO